 By looking words up in a monolingual dictionary, you can make sure that the word or phrase you choose actually means what you think it does.

-Lifehack recently published an article stating that if you mistype a word, you should delete the whole word before retyping it correctly to reprogram your brain to do it properly the next time.
+Lifehack published an article stating that if you mistype a word, you should delete the whole word before retyping it correctly to reprogram your brain to do it properly the next time.

 The same goes for learning a language.